 Section 1 – Nomination and Election of Officers

-The Board shall elect Officers from a slate of nominees presented by the Nominating Committee at a meeting within 30 days after the Annual Meeting of the Membership.
+The Board shall elect Officers from a slate of nominees presented by the Nominating Committee at a meeting within 30 days after the Annual Meeting of the General Membership.
 The Chair of the Nominating Committee shall call and preside at the special meeting until the Officers are elected.

 Section 2 – Term of Office